KeplerBro/SZU_net/README.md

 This is a script to automate the login process for Shenzhen University's campus network.

 ## Requirements
+The script requires Node.js to be installed for running some JavaScript-related tasks.
+You can visit the [Node.js official website](https://nodejs.org/en/download/) and download the appropriate version for your operating system offline.

 Before running the script, you need to install the required dependencies.

 ### Step 1: Install PyExecJS

-First, download the PyExecJS wheel file and install it using pip.
+First, upload the PyExecJS wheel file and install it using pip.

 ```bash
 pip install PyExecJS-1.5.1-py3-none-any.whl